andyboeh/esphome-dmx512/README.md

   * https://github.com/cupertinomiranda/esphome
   * https://github.com/jakosek/esphome/tree/dmx_no_uart

-It differs in that it uses the internal UART component but generates the break signal by detaching and re-attaching the GPIO pin (on ESP32).
+In contast to the other implementation, this uses the internal UART component and generates the break signal by detaching and re-attaching the GPIO pin (on ESP32).

 ## Important notes

-DMX only works on hardware UARTs, therefore the number of the UART in use needs to be set.
-This defaults to 1, as the first UART is usually used for logging purposes.
+DMX only works on hardware UARTs, therefore the internal number of the UART in use needs to be known.
+Currently, there is no way for a component to retrieve the internal UART number in use.
+This parameter `uart_num` defaults to 1, as the first UART is usually used for logging purposes.
+The UART number is automatically assigned by ESPHome, based on the number of configured UARTs.
+It has no correspondence with the pins in use.

 On the ESP8266, the only pin you can use is GPIO2.
 It's TX-only and can easily be used for DMX.